Torreylee1028/DSC550-Machine-Learning/README.md

 ## Clustering - Data Mining

 ### Introduction
 This project was my first attempt at utilizing different clustering techniques on different cereal products.
 Similar breakfast cereals were clustered based on nutrition facts.
+The paper and presentation walks through the different clustering methods tested, with the conclusion and insights to the derived 6 clusters.

 ### Tools
 * Scikit-learn